taskcluster/scrum/README.md

 The *milestone* is the goal for a sprint, and as such should be able to be completed during the sprint duration made up of a small collection of epics.
 This can be a thin wrapper around a single epic if the user story is large and/or important enough.
 Milestones can address one or more themes.

 ### Epic
 An *epic* a large user story that describes plainly a feature of the taskcluster system.
 Epics can address multiple themes.
-User stories are an important aspect of agile development, but we've chosen to map then to Epics in our usage to make them trackable at the correct level using [our tooling](#Tools).
+User stories are an important aspect of agile development, but we've chosen to map them to Epics in our usage to make them trackable at the correct level using [our tooling](#Tools).

 ### Issue
 An *issue* is a single, cohesive task as represented by a Guthub issue.
 Larger issues should be decomposed into smaller issues.
 No single issue should taken more than 1 engineer week to accomplish, modulo time to review and deploy.
 Issues should address a single theme.